dbt-labs/segment/README.md

 The logic implemented in this particular model is responsible for incrementally calculating a user's session number; the core sessionization logic is done in upstream models.

-### Contributing ###
+### Contributing

 Additional contributions to this repo are very welcome!
-Please submit PRs to master.
+Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.
 All PRs should only include functionality that is contained within all Segment deployments; no implementation-specific details should be included.